 #2 Pigs Bite to Claim Food Faster

 A larger, more confident pig that bites is probably exercising its natural aggression.
-If you frequently feed a pig by hand, it may well become greedy and start to bite the hand that feeds it.
+If you frequently feed a pig by hand, it may become greedy and bite the hand that feeds it.
 If your pig bites you while feeding it, stop hand feeding immediately.
 You don’t want to train your pig that it gets treats when biting you.

 To train your pig not to bite when eating, feed your pig with a flat palm.
 Anchor the food in between your fingers.
 If you pinch the food between your fingers, your pig will likely bite you while trying to get the food.